Analytic approximation of plurisubharmonic singularities: Relative types

 \subsection{Representation by divisorial valuations}

+Here we describe inf-analytic weights in terms of envelopes of divisorial psh valuations.
+This is a variant of the corresponding results from \cite{BFaJ}, presented from the pluripotential theory point of view.

-Let $\mu$ be a proper modification over a neighborhood of a point $x\in X$.
-For any function $f\in\cO_x$, the generic multiplicity of $\mu^*f$ over an irreducible component of the exceptional divisor $\mu^{-1}(x)$ is a {\it divisorial}, or {\it Rees, valuation}.
-One can extend this notion to plurisubharmonic functions by replacing the multiplicity of $\mu^*f$ with the generic Lelong number of $\mu^*u$ over the component.
-Here we will represent types relative to inf analytic weights as envelopes of such valuations.
+Let $\mu$ be a proper modification over a neighborhood $X$ of $0$.
+A {\it divisorial valuation} on functions $f\in\cO_0$ is the generic multiplicity of $\mu^*f$ over an irreducible component of the exceptional divisor $\mu^{-1}(0)$.
+One extends this notion to psh functions $u$ by replacing the multiplicity of $\mu^*f$ with the generic Lelong number (\ref{eq:gLel}) of $\mu^*u$ over the component.
+Here we will represent types relative to inf-analytic weights as envelopes of such valuations.